Local SEO and Google Business Profile — How to Dominate Local Search Results

 NAP Citations — Data Consistency Across the Internet

 NAP stands for Name, Address, Phone.
-Consistent NAP citations across the internet are a trust signal for Google.
+Consistent NAP citations across the internet are a trust signal for Google — and a genuinely tedious one to maintain, which is exactly why most businesses let it drift after the first setup.

 What Is a NAP Citation?